Cervical artificial disc replacement complications

-We are going to return now to the 2019 research we cited above and the discussion of how cervical surgery positively or perhaps negatively affects a patient is done via comparison of surgical techniques.
+We are going to return now to the 2019 research we cited above and the discussion of how cervical surgery positively or perhaps negatively affects a patient is via comparison of surgical techniques.
 This is demonstrated with a September 2019 study in the journal World Neurosurgery (1).
-This research is lead by the Department of Neurosurgery, Seoul St. Mary’s Hospital, The Catholic University of Korea.
 Here the researchers “evaluated clinical and radiologic results as well as biomechanical changes after anterior cervical discectomy and fusion, cervical disc replacement, and posterior cervical foraminotomy. (a minimally invasive surgical procedure performed from the back) and/or discectomy in individuals with unilateral single-level cervical radiculopathy.

 - A total of 97 patients received surgical treatment for unilateral intolerable radiculopathy.

 - Clinical outcomes included pain scores for neck and arm pain, neck disability scores, and modified Odom’s criteria (A scoring system to assess the outcome of the cervical surgery.)

 - Also measured was the cervical spine range of motion for the whole cervical (C-ROM), operated segment (S-ROM), and upper and lower adjacent segment.